via Homebrew

-Interactive TUI disk space analyzer that scans directories to find large files and delete them from the terminal
+Interactive TUI disk space analyzer for scanning directories, finding large files, and deleting them from the terminal.

-The application offers two primary modes: a Browse mode for navigating directory structures and a Largest mode that performs deep scans across all subdirectories to surface the biggest files.
-Users can select individual files or ranges of files, then delete them either by moving to trash or permanent deletion.
-The tool includes safety features like confirmation dialogs for permanent deletions and dry-run previews to show what would be deleted.
+The interface provides multiple views for disk analysis: a Browse mode for navigating directories hierarchically, and a Largest tab that performs deep scans across all subdirectories to surface the biggest files system-wide.
+Users can select individual files or ranges of files using keyboard shortcuts, then delete them either by moving to trash or permanent deletion with confirmation dialogs.

 # via Homebrew